evrythng/reactor-screenly/README.md

 This integration script requires an access token in order to manipulate your Screenly account remotely in response to product scans.
 To obtain this token, you need to go into your Screenly account.
-Then Settings > Account and at the bottom of the page you should see a 'Token' section.
-Then, create a new token and save it somewhere, you'll need it in the reactor script configuration.
+Then `Settings` > `Account` and at the bottom of the page you should see a `Token` section.
+Create a new token and save it somewhere, you'll need it in the reactor script configuration.

 ## Reactor Script Configuration